 For college I was told to shoot some images to document what I felt was a strength and perhaps sells the show for future events; some of the images may be used for banners, so an “uncluttered area” or negative space is needed in some.
 We were told it was ok to just use our smartphones to shoot the images as lugging our camera gear round with us all day could detract from our enjoyment of the show.
 The mobile phone has also got it’s own interior white-balance settings so that makes taking the photos inside easier.

 Above is an image of the main building from outside while walking in with an air of anticipation around me.

 Inside this Canon Live stage various photographers told stories about the images they had shot for their jobs and how they did it.
 I particularly enjoyed the sports photographer who I listened to.
 I thought that this shot could have some sort of banner attached to the negative space on the left of the image.

-There was an incredible amount of Photographs in the place as you would expect but, these images that you can wander around and look at are truly inspiring.
+There was an incredible amount of Photographs in the show as you would expect but, the images that you can wander around and look at are truly inspiring.
 These two images above are similar to what I would like to produce for this current project I am doing.

 As someone who would love to be a sports photographer, I had to have a go on this camera with the 800mm lens.
 I see these cameras all the time at the Football matches I attend and this is a constant reminder to keep pushing on as a student in photography.

-This image shows someone from a drone business giving instructions on how to fly, these drones are becoming more and more popular for photography purposes.
+This image shows someone from a drone business giving instructions on how to fly their drones, these aircrafts are becoming more and more popular for photography purposes.

 There was someone giving a workshop on wedding photography to the public.
 He was showing everyone how the different poses in the images can make such a big difference in wedding photography.

-Here, a woman from Epsom the printer manufacturers was showing a member of the public the quality of the printing on one particular machine.
+Here, a woman from Epson, the printer manufacturer’s was showing a member of the public the quality of the printing on one particular machine.

 This woman from Nikon was giving a speech to the public.